hhhao/puzzles-site/README.md

 ## Limitations and Areas to Improve

 Currently the minimax search is quite slow even with alpha-beta pruning implemented.
 Thus the program is only able to look ahead 2 to 3 moves within 'reasonable' waiting time.

+Training completely using reinforcement learning does not give very good results.
+A better idea is to use supervised learning initially to give reinforcement learning a better starting point.
+For supervised learning I would feed it large amounts of chess games.

 ## References and Resources